act-rules/act-rules.github.io/_rules/heading-non-empty-accessible-name-ffd0e9.md

 ## Accessibility Support

 - Some assistive technologies may hide headings with empty [accessible name][] from the users.
-This depends on the user agent, on how the [accessible name][] was computed (the [accessible name and description computation][] and on the assistive technology itself.
+This depends on the user agent, on how the [accessible name][] was computed and on the assistive technology itself.
 Hence, there are cases where the outcome of this rule is _failed_, but users of certain assistive technology and browser combinations will not experience an issue.

 - Implementation of [Presentational Roles Conflict Resolution][] varies from one browser or assistive technology to another.
 Depending on this, some [semantic][semantic role] `heading` elements can fail this rule with some technology but users of other technologies would not experience any accessibility issue because the same elements would have a [semantic role][] of `presentation` and be hidden for these users.